Robert J. Behnke: Early life

 Robert J. Behnke was born in Stamford, Connecticut, on December 30, 1929.
 He lived in Connecticut until 1952 when he was drafted into the U.S. Army, serving in the Korean War in both Korea and Japan.
 Upon leaving the military in 1954, Behnke attended the University of Connecticut and earned a Bachelor's degree in zoology, graduating with honors in 1957.
 He earned Master’s and Doctorate degrees in ichthyology from the University of California Berkeley, where he studied under noted conservationist Starker Leopold.
 He married Sally Martin in 1963 and moved to Fort Collins, Colorado, in 1966 to work for the U.S. Fish and Wildlife Service in the Colorado Cooperative Fish and Wildlife Research Unit.

 Major contributions

 Behnke was considered a classic taxonomist but also an avid angler, fisheries historian and conservationist.
 During his career he authored more than 100 articles and papers regarding fish and fisheries.
 He is credited with helping re-discover two native trout subspecies previously believed extinct—the Pyramid Lake strain of the Lahontan cutthroat trout and the Greenback cutthroat trout, the state fish of Colorado.

-Dr. Behnke was an avid promoter of native trout restoration throughout western North America and inspired anglers and conservationists to value the beauty and uniqueness of native trout through his columns for Trout Unlimited.
+Dr. Behnke was an advocate of native trout restoration throughout western North America, and inspired anglers conservationists to value the uniqueness of native trout through his columns for Trout Unlimited.
 In 2002, Colorado Trout Unlimited recognized him with its 2002 Trout Communications Award for years of work in translating the intricacies of fisheries science for a mass audience.

 Dr. Behnke is also widely credited with influencing generations of fish biologists and conservationists while serving on faculty at Colorado State University.